+The copper-gold deposit at Chapada comprises products of hydrothermal alteration of the copper-gold porphyry system.
+Alteration styles include biotitization, sericitization, argillitization, and propylitization.
 The primary copper-gold mineralization at Chapada is epigenetic.
 Copper is principally present as chalcopyrite with minor amounts of bornite.
 Fine grained gold is closely associated with the sulphide mineralization and was likely to be contemporaneous with the copper.